Hofstra Pride Logo

 Hofstra Pride Logo History

-Hofstra University sports emblems show an evolution of styles.
-Option 1988-2001 It looks like a white circle seal with a blue outline and the word “Hofstra Pride.”
-The center is the emblem of the Netherlands, which is represented by heraldic lions, a shield, a crown, and the Latin motto “Je maintiendrai.”
+The sports emblems of Hofstra University demonstrate the evolution of styles.
+The 1988-2001 version looks like a seal in the form of a white circle with a blue outline and the inscription “Hofstra Pride.”
+In the center is the coat of arms of the Netherlands, represented by heraldic lions, a shield, a crown, and the Latin motto “Je maintiendrai.”

-From 2001 to 2004, the same round logo was used, but with different motives.
-The teams’ names were preserved, and a real lion and lioness replaced the symbolic coat of arms.
-They peep out of a dark blue ring with golden lines around the edges.
+From 2001 to 2004, the same round logo was used but with different motifs.
+The team names were preserved, and the symbolic coat of arms was replaced with actual lions and lionesses.
+They peek out from a dark blue ring with gold lines along the edges.
 In 2005, a modern interpretation of the logo appeared.
-Now the lions are drawn abstractly.
-Their profiles overlap one another, forming a holistic silhouette.
-The words “Hofstra Pride” are written below in a blue trapeze.
+Now, the lions are drawn abstractly.
+Their profiles overlap each other, forming a cohesive silhouette.
+The words “Hofstra Pride” are written below in the form of a blue trapezoid.

 What is Hofstra Pride?